Darake/zip-zop/documentation/SRS.md

 ## Time & space complexity

 The time needed for the algorithm should be linear to the input file size.
 Because of this, the target for application's time complexity is O(n).
-As the input file will be streamed, the file is not loaded into memory, which leads to a space complexity of O(1).
+As the input file will be streamed, the file itself is not loaded into memory, so the only thing taking memory space is the character mapping and the Huffman tree.
+Assuming the alphabet size to be a constant, the target space complexity is O(1).